jackson15j/programming_notes/csharp_notes.md

       overview._
 	*
 * WebUI:
+    * [Selenium] - Is a pretty good WebUI framework.
+Used it in the past pre-WebDriver and Grid days, on their Python bindings.
+Also had fun transitioning our tests over to WebDriver.
+My main feeling is that if the WebUI is one of many UI's that you have (eg. CLI, GUI), then try to make your wrapper code for each UI look the same.
+Makes it easier to point the same test at all of your UI's.
+Selenium is so good at testing WebUI's, that you need to be diligent in making sure your UI has minimal business logic in it (i.e. the API's provided from your business logic in the backend is feature full enough to support a thin UI layer).
+Also impressed at how much more support there is now that I'm looking back:
+	    * [Selenium: C# API].
+		* [Selendroid] - android support.
+[Github: selendroid] - Java-based
+          with a Java Client.
+Python example show's a simple test from scratch, that would be similar for C#.
+Works against pre-existing emulators or hardware.
-    * Selenium (C# bindings)
+		* [ios-driver].
+		* Additional: Blackberry, Windows Phone, QT, Winium (Windows Desktop/Store apps (Previously we had to use [Sikuli] for this)), [Appium].
 * Devices:
+    * Android:
+	    * [Android Dev: UIAutomator] Has testing guides.
+	    * [Android Dev: UI Automator] for testing against the Android Web driver for System or UI testing.
+Used by [Appium] or [Selendroid].
+		* [Android Dev: Espresso] is another UI test tool.
-    * Android ??
+    * iOS:
+	    * [Apple Dev: XCTest] covers unit/performance/UI tests for Xcode projects.
+Used by [Appium].
-    * iOS ??
+	* Windows:
+	    * [Github: WinAppDriver] covers UI testing against Windows 10 (UWP/Win32 apps).
+Used by [Appium].
-	* [Appium] - Andorid/iOS/Windows cross-platform mobile-automation
+	* [Appium] - Andorid/iOS/Windows(Desktop/Mac(Desktop) cross-platform
-      Library.
-Looks like it wraps up platform-specific test frameworks (UIAutomator, UIAutomator2, Instrumentation / XCUITest, UIAutomation / WinAppDriver - respectively) with Selenium so that tests are written to a common HTTP REST Client and then translated to the framework via the JSON Wire Protocol.
+      mobile-automation Library.
+Looks like it wraps up platform-specific test frameworks (UIAutomator, UIAutomator2, Instrumentation / XCUITest,
+      UIAutomation / WinAppDriver - respectively) with [Selenium] so that tests are written to a common HTTP REST Client and then translated to the framework via the JSON Wire Protocol.
+[Github: Appium].
+Appium extends regular [Selenium: C# API] Client Driver, so should use their C# driver
+      instead: [Github: appium-dotnet-driver].
 	* [Sikuli]: Automation via image recognition.
 Like Selenium, but can be used on desktop apps.
 Same issues of Selenium with UI changes (Typically non-backend and sometimes non-frontend code changes) can cause test